dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 * Image `5610.jpg` doesn't look like a `forest`.

 📝 **NOTE**: Run the code snippet and increase the `num_images` parameter to see more anomalies.
-Also, repeat this with `valid_set` to see if you can find more anomalies.
+Also, repeat this with `valid_set` and see if there are more.
 {{< /notice >}}

 All the other images above don't look too convincing to me either.
 I guess you can evaluate the rest if they belong to the right classes as labeled.
 Now let's see how we can programmatically remove them.

 {{< notice warning >}}
 The following code will **delete all outliers** from your folder.
 I recommend setting `dry_run=True` to see which files will be deleted.